 4. The Accreditation Process

-The accreditation process for a new part-time postgraduate ultrasound programme/course will normally require a formal validation event and a visit to the Education Provider offering the programme.
+The accreditation process for a new full-time direct graduate entry postgraduate ultrasound programme/course will require a formal, synchronous validation event and a visit to the Education Provider offering the programme/course.

 4.1 Application for Accreditation/Reaccreditation